 As with any groundbreaking improvement, there’s a few things that you’ll want to consider when enabling full-site acceleration.

 Before you can use dynamic site acceleration, you’ll need to have SSL/HTTPS enabled on your WordPress app.

 When using dynamic site acceleration, free Let’s Encrypt certificates are not supported.
 Instead, you will need to replace it with one of the AWS free certificates.
 Of course, this is just a minor consideration and out support team will be happy to assist you with switching over from Let’s Encrypt.

 If you’re using a paid SSL certificate from a 3rd-party SSL provider, no changes will be needed.

 A Single SSL Certificate Must Be Used For a Whole Application

 If you’re using multiple SSL certificates, you’ll need to condense them to a single certificate.
 Currently, using multiple SSL certificates on a single app is not supported when using dynamic site acceleration.

 Caches can be cleared using the standard cache clearing mechanisms.

-Note: the caches may take longer to clear when using full-site acceleration.
+Note: the caches may take longer to clear when using dynamic site acceleration.